Table of Contents

 6. Commitment makes you feel trapped

-When you’re scared of commitment, it doesn’t matter whether that commitment is your own or someone else.
+When you’re scared of commitment, it doesn’t matter whether that commitment is your own or someone else’s.
 That’s why if a partner displays signs of getting invested in the relationship, it makes you feel trapped.
-For instance, if your partner says ‘I love you’, instead of saying it back, you begin overthinking what it means.
+For instance, if your partner says, “I love you”, instead of saying it back, you begin overthinking what it means.

 1. Get to the root of the fear of commitment

-The journey to overcoming the fear of commitment begins with identifying the triggers for this behavior pattern.
-If there has been a traumatic or emotionally distressing event in your past such as a tough breakup or parents’ separation, you can easily narrow down your commitment issues to these occurrences.
+Kranti advises, “To overcome the fear of commitment, you have to first identify the triggers.
+If there has been a traumatic or emotionally distressing event in your past such as a tough breakup or your parents’ separation, you can easily narrow down your commitment issues to these occurrences.

 2. Face your fear by getting over commitment anxiety